airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 value that was formerly in _%eax_.
 Basically, it\'s wise to only use a register for either a byte or a word, but never both at the same time.

-    Layout of the 32-bit registers
+    Layout of the 32-bit registers.
     |=======================================|
     |-----------------%eax------------------| ===> 32-bit = 4-byte.
     |-------------------|--------%ax--------| ===> 16-bit = 2-byte.